Omikhleia/markdown.sile/README.md

 ## Generating the documentation

-The "example" documentation/showcase in this repository additionaly requires the `autodoc` package, so you may generate a PDF from it with as follows:
+The example documentation/showcase in this repository additionaly requires the `autodoc` package, so you may generate a PDF from it with as follows:

 ```
 sile -u inputters.markdown -u packages.autodoc examples/sile-and-markdown.md
 ```

+It assumes a default font, so a few things might not render as expected, and uses SILE's book class.

-Or, for even best results (in this writer's biased opinion), provided you have installed the [resilient](https://github.com/Omikhleia/resilient.sile) collection of classes and packages:
+For even best results (in this writer's biased opinion), provided you have installed the [resilient](https://github.com/Omikhleia/resilient.sile) collection of classes and packages:

 ```
 sile examples/sile-and-markdown-manual.sil
 ```

+This SILE document also loads extra packages before switching to Markdown, and defines additional commands and styles.
+It includes an additional chapter, showcasing more advanced topics.
+Needed fonts are Libertinus Serif, Symbola and Zallman Caps.

 ## Supported features